SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/solver/_tutorial-simple-artery.md

 <br>
 <h2> Outlet Resistance </h2>
 Create a 1D Simulation input file for a constant resistance outlet boundary condition.

+The complete 1D Simulation input file listing is
+<a href="documentation/1d_simulation/solver/files/02_simpleArtery_Resistance.in"> here </a>.

 <h3> 1D Solver input file </h3>
 The MODEL and SEGMENT statements need to be modified and the OUTLETDATA data table replaced with outlet resistance data.